ClearDate vs Doodle

 Everyone colors in their availability

 Participants mark each time slot with one of four colors to express their availability and preferences.
+Already know when someone's free?
+Fill it in for them.
 Try filling in availability.

 4